Powers of the Cartier operator on Artin-Schreier covers: Examples

 \section{Examples}

-In this section we apply the bounds for $a_Y^n$ proved in Theorem \ref{thmmain} to a few examples.
+In this section we apply the bounds for $a_Y^n$ proved in Theorem~\ref{thmmain} to a few examples.
 In doing so we study how the bounds behave as a function of $n$.
-One would expect that the bounds get closer and closer to $g_Y-s_Y=\dim \ker(V_Y^{g_Y})$ as $n$ increases.
-Note that combining combining the Riemann-Hurwitz formula and the Deuring-Shafarevich formula yields
+The space $H^0(Y, \Om_Y^1)$ decomposes as